Ransomware Is Here To Stay

 Organizations are evolving from the (now) archaic notion of data in secure data-centers to data “on-cloud” & data “on endpoints”.
 But, the evolution in thinking to consider the security ramifications of this data shift has been slower than expected.
 There still seems to be a unhurried approach to security in several industry verticals, especially considering that ransomware damages alone might have costed the world more than $8 billion in 2018.
 This notion that security can be bolted on on later, as an afterthought, has been costing organizations money in the form of losses due to phishing, ransomware and several other attack variants.

-Ransomware accounts for 85% of all malware in the Healthcare sector making it the vertical with the highest incidents of ransomware attacks.
-With 750 incidents, and 536 with confirmed data disclosure in 2018, it would seem that the healthcare industry should be working harder at staying healthy!
+Ransomware accounts for 85% of all malware in the Healthcare sector making it the vertical with the highest incidents of recent ransomware attacks.
+With 750 incidents and 536 confirmed data disclosure in 2018, it would seem that the healthcare industry should be working harder at staying healthy!

 This last year has definitely made many organizations sit up and take notice of the different ways their data can be misused and many are actively trying to defuse this oncoming threat.
-If you’re an organization seeking to secure data on your end-points and are looking to learn about ways to combat ransomware, we have more coming your way.
+If you’re an organization seeking to secure data on your end-points and are looking to learn about analyzing recent ransomware attacks, ways to combat ransomware, we have more coming your way.
 Watch this space!